 Commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
-If pupils or members of staff report any issues, we will report it to the Anti-Phishing Working Group (https://apwg.org/).
+If children or members of staff report any issues, we will report it to the Anti-Phishing Working Group (https://apwg.org/).

-Mobile phones and smart technology
+Mobile phones and smart technology (including smart watches)

-We know that, because many children have unlimited and unrestricted access to the internet via mobile phone networks, some children, while at school or college, can harm others or be harmed by others online.
-This includes sexually harassing, bullying and sharing indecent images (often via large chat groups).
+Many children have unlimited and unrestricted access to the internet via mobile phone networks, therefore children could be harmed or harm others online when at school.
+This may include sexually harassing, bullying and sharing indecent images (often via large chat groups).
 To protect children from these risks while they are at our school, our approach to mobile and smart technology is

-- a no phones policy for year 11 and below.
-If a pupil does bring a phone into school, it must be locked in a Yondr pouch for the day.
-Yondr unlocking stations can be found at the front gates and in reception. - no smart watches should to be brought into school. - For anyone who does use a mobile device, Wi-Fi cannot be accessed without first logging into our IT system.
+- a no phones policy for all children (including Sixth Form).
+If a child does bring a phone into school, it must be locked in a Yondr pouch for the day, except under the specific direction of a teacher.
+Yondr unlocking stations can be found at the front gates and in reception. - no smart watches should be brought into school. - For anyone who does use a mobile device, Wi-Fi cannot be accessed without first logging into our IT system.

-Staff may use their own phone at school but we ask that this is kept to a minimum in the classroom and around pupils.
+Staff may use their own phone at school, but we ask that this is kept to a minimum in the classroom and around children.
 When working with the Early Years children there is strictly no use of mobile phones or cameras permitted.
 Staff must not carry their phone with them, and they must be left securely in the staff room.
 Staff may use school devices and systems for documenting evidence of learning.